magaerttner/mbqd-website/content/hire/index.md

   caption: ""
   image: ""
 ---
 We are moving to the University of Jena, where [Martin Gärttner](/authors/gaerttner) will take up a professor position on quantum information theory.
-If you are interested in joining our growing research team at the Institute for Solid State Theory and Optics in Jena, then apply now!
+If you are interested in joining our growing research team in Jena, then apply now!

 Topics of interest cover the whole range from quantum information and computation to quantum many-body physics, with a focus on machine learning methods for quantum technologies and quantum simulation.